 - In Rurouni Kenshin, the villain sends a woman to seduce Kenshin and find out his weakness.
 She goes along with it because Kenshin killed her fiancee.
 She falls in love with him, and the bad guys kidnap her to lead Kenshin to them.

-- Mission Impossible 2.
+- Mission: Impossible II.
 A particularly agonizing example.
-Ethan Hunt recruits Nyah without knowing her true purpose, and promptly beds and falls in love with her.
-Only to find that Anthony Hopkin's ultra-pragmatic mission controller wants Nyah to seduce Ethan's archenemy (and Nyah's ex-boyfriend) Ambrose.
+Ethan Hunt recruits Nyah without knowing her true purpose, and promptly beds and falls in love with her, only to find that Anthony Hopkins's ultra-pragmatic mission controller wants Nyah to seduce Ethan's archenemy (and Nyah's ex-boyfriend) Ambrose.
 Needless to say, Ethan is not happy.